deepanshs/mrsimulator/docs/user_guide/method/method.rst

     :math:`\ell = 2I`.
 As described in ":ref:`theory`", these functions functions
     play an important role in evaluating the individual frequency contributions in given in :py:meth:`~mrsimulator.method.frequency_contrib.FrequencyEnum` to the
     overall transition frequency.
-They also aid in pulse sequence design by identifying how different frequency contributions refocus through the transition pathways.
+They can also be used to design pulse sequences by identifying how different frequency contributions refocus through the transition pathways.